| It was an incredible claim, yet the evidence

 Year backed up by the United States government's concern to

-master the Arctic regions that lay on the shortest air routes to the
+master the Arctic regions that lay on the shortest air and missile routes to the

 from the ice to demonstrate that it could be done.
 An improved drill,